bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >Ensure your XML file and `Lloyd.tree` are saved in the same folder, which also contains the BEAST2 shortcut/alias you created earlier.
 Open your **terminal** and navigate to the folder containing your files, then run the analysis through the terminal using `beast dinosaur_BDSKY.xml` (or `beast dinosaur_BDSKY_final.xml` if you're using our ready-made version).

 The analysis should take about 15 minutes to run.

+## Checking the logs and assessing convergence

+Once the BEAST2 analyses have finished running, it is good practice to check the logs, particularly to determine whether the analyses have **converged** and to verify that there is no abnormal behaviour in the traces.
+The easiest way to do this is to load your logs into **Tracer**.

+>Open **Tracer** and load both `dinosaur_coal.log` and `dinosaur_BDSKY.log`.

+Next to the file names, you can see the number of states in the logs (the length of the MCMC chain), and the burn-in which has been applied (the default is the first 10%).
+Beneath this is a list of the parameters which are stored in the log.
+You can select each one to examine the characteristics of that specific parameter.
+Alongside the parameter names are their `mean` and `ESS` values. `ESS` stands for **effective sample size**, and is a metric commonly used to determine whether a Bayesian analysis has converged.
+Values over 200 are typically taken to denote convergence; if any of the parameter values are below this, then the chain should be run for more iterations prior to analysis of the results.
+A quick glance at our two files shows that our coalescent analysis has already converged, but that our BDSKY analysis has not.
+You can (and should) also confirm this visually: select any parameter which has an ESS over 200, then click the `Trace` button at the top of the window, and you should see the characteristic "caterpillar" of a well-mixed chain, but select any parameter with an ESS below this value, and the trace will appear more undulating.
+In the interests of time, we will analyse our logs as they are, but ideally the BDSKY analysis should be run until convergence.

 ## Visualising the results

-Once the BEAST2 analyses have finished running, we will use **R** to plot our skylines.
+We can now use **R** to plot our skylines.
 The log files are relatively easy to handle in R, so we have provided custom code for this rather than using an R package, although this code does require the **tidyverse** to be installed (specifically, we will use **dplyr** and **ggplot2**).

 The first step is to install the `tidyverse` if you haven't previously, and then to load the package.